mostrovoi/maha/README.md

 # Bank ecommerce

-This application exposes a single endpoint to perform a checkout operation, very much in line with the checkout operation for an ecommerce.
+This application exposes a single endpoint to perform a checkout operation, very much in line with a checkout operation for an ecommerce.

 # How to run it